whot/uji/man/uji.md

 run.
 The user can then either edit that record directly or use the **uji** commands to add logs and tick off test results.

-All data is stored in git. **uji** expects to be run within a git directory.
+All data is stored in git. **uji** expects to be run within a git directory and will commit any changes to git immediately.

 OPTIONS
 =======